-You will use 3 types of resources for this assignment: encyclopedias (to give you overview or background), books (to give you more in-depth information), and magazine articles (some of you may not need these—they will give you information more briefly
+You will use 3 types of resources for this assignment: encyclopedias (to give you overview or background), books (to give you more in-depth information), and magazine, newspaper, or scholarly journal articles (these will give you more specific information).

 Encyclopedias are a type of source you will need to get used to using for college research.
 If you have looked at Wikipedia in the past to get started on a topic, try using our encyclopedias (in print and online) now, as you cannot cite Wikipedia as a source.